Spanish Courses in Manuel Antonio, Costa Rica

 In Manuel Antonio, students can fish, snorkel, dive, rent boogie and surf boards and go white water rafting.
 They can also kayak, rent jet skis, go dolphin watching, go on a sunset cruise, go horseback riding or go on a canopy tour.
 It is also possible to rent a car.
 Excursions and activities offered outside of the school are offered at extra charge.

 Tours must be booked upon arrival and are paid for on-site.
-The following is a sample of the tours offered (prices are subject to change without notice!):
+The following is a sample of the tours offered (IMPORTANT: prices are subject to change without notice and are provided for reference only!):

 Manuel Antonio National Park tour: $35 (Transportation (one way), park entrance fee, guide).